PhillRogers/FileDownloadPortal/README.md

 	https://www.w3schools.com/js/js_cookies.asp
 # Notes:
 	Form input fields which might be "required" in production are "notrequired" here for easier demonstration.
+# Work in progress:
 	Should add ISO8601 weeks E.g. (1995-W03) which may be useful for retail & hospitality.
 	Get lang-pref from cookie or GET params is work-in-progress.
+	Per-column filter modifiers: [not] [case sensitive] [Regex] Basket
+		to build up selection across multiple different query criteria.
+		"Download selected n" -> "Add selected n to basket" ... seperate page?
+No date selector or column filters. would that be too disconnected from the page in front of the data?
+	GET params to include: sort col number, col filters Distinguish which col was last sorted by & which direction Back-end simulation:
+		delay between submitting search request & receiving search results Make async so we can show the user an hourglass or similar.
+Promise?
+WebWorker in separate JS file?
+	Only un-hide cookie save/delete if the lang-pref drop-down has been used
+	Consider: automatically populate lang-pref in HTML from those available in JS Sub-function to build-up full record set by repeated requests of limited size?
+Should be up to the implementer.